Dog mess is an eyesore and a health hazard. If you are a dog owner, you have a legal duty to clean up every time your dog messes in a public place.

 A small minority of dog walkers do not take their responsibilities for their dog seriously.
 This means that dog mess is not always cleaned up.
-It is illegal not to clean up after your dog and you can face an ‘on the spot’ fine of £50.00 if you fail to clean up.
-This can increase to £1,000 if the case is referred to the Magistrates Court for prosecution.
+It is illegal not to clean up after your dog and you can face an ‘on the spot’ fine if you fail to clean up.
+This can increase significantly if the case is referred to the Magistrates Court for prosecution.

 The council issues on the spot fines to irresponsible dog owners who have failed to clean up after their dog has defecated.

 To assist dog owners, warning notices are in place in relevant areas together with a network of dog fouling bins where dog waste can be deposited.

 If you require any information or advice, please contact us using the details below and ask for the dog fouling enforcement officer.

 Please report it to us with as much information as possible using our online Dog Fouling / Street Cleansing Report Form or the contact details below.

 We keep the source of information confidential and use it to ensure we have the best chance of catching the irresponsible person who doesn’t clear up when their dog fouls.

 The type of information that will help us includes: